yugabyte/yugabyte-db/docs/content/latest/integrations/metabase.md

 ## 1. Start local cluster

-Follow [Quick Start](../quick-start/) instructions to run a local YugabyteDB cluster.
-Test YugabyteDB's PostgreSQL compatible YSQL API as [documented](../quick-start/test-postgresql/) so that you can confirm that you have a PostgresSQL compatible service running on `localhost:5433`.
+Follow [Quick Start](../../quick-start/) instructions to run a local YugabyteDB cluster.
+Test YugabyteDB's PostgreSQL-compatible YSQL API as [documented](../../quick-start/test-postgresql/) so that you can confirm that you have a PostgresSQL-compatible service running on `localhost:5433`.

 ## 2. Load data